villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 **4) Creating transcriptome:**

 I used ``gffread`` read to create a FASTA file containing the transcripts base in the genome Fasta file and the GTF generated from the previous step.
+(WRONG)

-	> ./gffread/gffread -w transcriptome_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta>
+	> ./gffread/gffread -w transcriptome_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta> (WRONG)

+	> ./TransDecoder/util/gtf_genome_to_cdna_fasta.pl transcriptome_output.gtf reference_genome.fasta > assemblied_transcriptome.fasta

+ You also need to change the GTF to GFF3 as Transdecoder uses this kind of file.

+ 	> ./TransDecoder/util/gtf_to_alignment_gff3.pl transcriptome_output.gtf > transcripts.gff3

 **5) Transcriptome Evaluation:**